You can open a Roth IRA at a brokerage or financial institution. Learn everything you need to do to open one.

 Can you lose all of your money in a Roth IRA?

 Yes, it’s possible to lose all of your money in a Roth IRA.
 However, it depends on how you invest it.
 If you invest the entire amount in one stock that crashes and never goes back up, it’s possible to lose it all.
 You can mitigate risk and fluctuations by diversifying your portfolio.

 Do I report my Roth IRA contributions on my tax return?

 No, you don’t report your Roth IRA contributions on your tax return because they’re not tax-deductible.

 A Roth IRA is an excellent retirement account to have because it grows tax-free, and withdrawals aren’t taxed after you reach 59½.
-It’s easy and straightforward to start one.
+It’s easy to start one.
 Make sure you’re eligible, find a good provider, and start building a fund for retirement.

 - How much should I contribute to my 401(k)?